s311354/Louis/_posts/2022-02-01-Overview_of_Greedy_Algorithms.md

 layout: post
 title:   "Overview of Greedy Algorithms"
 date:    2022-02-01
-tags:    [C_C_plus_plus, Mathematics]
+tags:    [C_C_plus_plus, Mathematics, Algorithms]
 ---

 "A greedy algorithm is any algorithm that follows the problem-solving heuristic of making the locally optimal choice at each stage.
 In many problems, a greedy strategy does not produce an optimal solution, but a greedy heuristic can yield locally optimal solutions that approximate a globally optimal solution in a reasonable amount of time." ...
 From Wiki

 ## Brief ##
 Recently, I explored how to solve the minimal distance or timing problems and knew that the greedy algorithm offers quick and simple solutions to this certain optimization problems.
-Here, sorting out several information associated with greedy algorithm and further practice the simple examples to keep in mind.
+Here, sorting out several information associated with greedy algorithm and further practicing several simple exercises to keep in mind.

 ## Greedy Algorithm ##
 The greedy algorithm is a simple and efficient algorithmic approach for solving any given problem by selecting the best available option at that moment of time.
 It doesn't worry whether the current best result will bring the overall optimal result.
 This algorithm may not produce the best result for all problems.
 It's because it always goes for the local best choice to produce the global best result.